dominicgaliano/taos-menu-planner-website/README.md

 # Taos Menu Planner Website

 A responsive web app coordinating all things meal related for Taos Co-Op (Austin, TX).

 ## The purpose of this project is to:

 1. Develop a functional, mobile-first web-app for the Taos Co-Op in Austin, TX
 2. Develop a framework to maintain and modify the site after
 3. Improve my frontend and backend development skills

-Furthermore, some goals that I want to use this website to acheive as menu planner are as follows:
+Furthermore, some goals that I want to use this website to achieve as menu planner are as follows:

 - Improve resident feedback
   - Implement a suggestion and ranked-choice meal voting system